srikkbhat/progressive-pages/README.md

 ##ProgressivePages.PageBehavior

-Use `ProgressivePages.PageBehavior` to implement a page to be lazy loaded by `progressive-pages`
+Use `ProgressivePages.PageBehavior` to implement a page to be lazy loaded by `progressive-pages`.
+It also provides access to a functions `_onPageLoad` and `_onPageUnload` which can be used to write custom code that will run when the page is selected and deselected.

 Example:
 ```html